LibertyDSNP/spec/pages/Frequency/Publishing.md

 ## Batch Publications

 Frequency uses [DSNP Batch Publications](../DSNP/BatchPublications.md) for some types of Announcements.
-The Parquet file is stored on [IPFS](https://ipfs.io/), but it is discovered through a Frequency Message.
+Parquet files are stored on [IPFS](https://ipfs.io/), but are discovered through Frequency Messages.

 DSNP Batch Publications [MUST be validated](./Validation.md) upon fetching to ensure data and permission integrity.